Other posts from the On a visit to.. series:

 Where do you find inspiration and what makes you happy?
 Tell us about your recipe for happiness.

 I tend to repeat this motto quite often but it’s true.
 My happiness and inspiration come from the little moments in life.
 Whether that is enjoying a cup of coffee with a piece of cake or watching how my garden flowers blossom in the springtime.
-As of recently, I have been spending a lot of time in the kitchen baking and testing out new recipes and I would say this has further developed the creative direction in my photography work.
-My recipe for happiness is to always believe in yourself and enjoy the smallest gestures life brings; the smiles, the love, laughter, and excellent food.
-And speaking about food, another recipe to my happiness is Tiramisu!
+As of recently, I have been spending a lot of time in the kitchen baking and testing out new recipes and I would say this has further developed the creative direction of my photography work.
+My recipe for happiness is to always believe in yourself and enjoy the smallest gestures life brings; smiles, love, laughter, and excellent food.
+And speaking about food, another recipe for my happiness is Tiramisu!
 I guarantee you it is the best remedy for any day.

 You travel a lot.
 Tell us about your healthy routines on the road.

 I try to stick to my regular regime as I would back home, in terms of what and how I would eat.
-When I travel I always love visiting the local open-air markets and buy fruits and vegetables in season to cook with for my meals.
+When I travel I always love visiting the local open-air markets and buying fruits and vegetables in season to cook with for my meals.
 I always maintain small portions of everything so you can still enjoy the local cuisine of the place I am visiting.
-As well when traveling, I walk a lot wherever possible, as its also one of the best ways to discover those little hidden gems.
+As well when traveling, I walk a lot wherever possible, as it’s also one of the best ways to discover those little hidden gems.